Alistair William Robin Seddon

 Mayke Nieuwkerk (ERASMUS Masters student from the University of Utrecht, defended 2018), now a PhD student at UiB.

 Erik Kusch (Masters, defended 2019).
 Biotic determinants of vegetation sensitivity using remote sensing data.
-Now a researcher at the Nansen Center/ BIO with funding from a Bjerknes Centre Fast Track Initiative.
+Then a researcher at the Nansen Center/ BIO with funding from a Bjerknes Centre Fast Track Initiative.
 Now a PhD student at the University of Aarhus.